Ivan Capelli

+After exiting Formula One, Capelli competed in touring car racing until 2017, becoming a race-winner in the Italian GT Championship and the Trofeo Maserati.
+From 1998 to 2017, he was a commentator and pundit for Rai 1.

+Early life and career

+Ivan Franco Capelli was born on 24 May 1963 in Milan, Italy.
 Capelli began his career as a kart driver when he was 15 years old, and after four years he moved to the Italian Formula Three Championship.

 In 1983 he became Italian Formula Three champion, after dominating the series with nine victories.
-After that he moved with the Coloni team to the European Formula Three Championship, and here he was the champion again in 1984.
+After that, he moved with the Coloni team to the European Formula Three Championship, and here he was the champion again in 1984.

 In 1985 he graduated to the European Formula 3000 Championship with a Genoa Racing March-Cosworth and won one race.
+After making his Formula One debut in 1985 and failing to sign a full-time contract, he contested the 1986 Formula 3000 Championship, still with Genoa Racing, and also raced a BMW in the European Touring Car Championship.

+Formula One career

+Tyrrell and AGS (1985–1986)

-The same year he debuted in Formula One, driving a Tyrrell at the European Grand Prix (despite never having driven at Brands Hatch before), and finished fourth in Australia.
+In 1985, Capelli debuted in Formula One, driving a Tyrrell at the European Grand Prix, and finished fourth in Australia.
 Nevertheless, he was not picked up for a full-time Formula One drive in 1986.
-Instead, he contested the 1986 Formula 3000 Championship, still with Genoa Racing, and also raced a BMW in the European Touring Car Championship.

-F1 with March

 Despite not landing a full-time contract for 1986, Capelli started several F1 races for the AGS team.
 Meanwhile, Cesare Gariboldi, boss of Genoa Racing, was working with Robin Herd of March to create a new Formula One outfit.
 Capelli was a core component in their plans.
 By now, Capelli and Gariboldi had an almost father-son relationship.

+March / Leyton House (1987–1991)

 In 1987 Capelli was in Formula One full-time with the March team, led by Gariboldi and running Herd's new chassis with a Cosworth V8 normally aspirated engine.
-Capelli also continued with BMW touring cars for the Schnitzer team, as the March budget was tight (so much that they raced at the Belgian Grand Prix with a detuned 3.3 litre sports car engine rather than the full 3.5l Formula One unit), and the Schnitzer team had works status with BMW, allowing him to be on the German company's payroll.
+Capelli also continued with BMW touring cars for the Schnitzer team, as the March budget was tight (so much that they raced at the Belgian Grand Prix with a detuned 3.3-litre sports car engine rather than the full 3.5l Formula One unit), and the Schnitzer team had works status with BMW, allowing him to be on the German company's payroll.
 Capelli scored March's first point with sixth at the Monaco Grand Prix and March's return to Formula One was generally seen as competent, professional and promising for the future.